Board

 Miles Wowk

-Miles is a Board Member for Alberta and Co-Chair of the Animal Health and Care Committee.
-Additionally, Miles is a member of the Environment Committee.
+Miles is a Board Member for Alberta and member of the Animal Health and Care and Environment Committees.
 Miles got involved in CCA because he felt cattle producers needed a stronger voice with government especially regarding animal health and the environment.
 Miles’ goals on the board surround emergency preparedness, especially regarding Foot and Mouth Disease (FMD) and he is excited we are making some headway on that topic and collaborating with the hog industry.

 Miles is also on the Verified Beef Production Plus (VBP+) Management Committee and North Saskatchewan Water Shed Alliance representing agriculture.
 He also donates his time to various charity auctions and 4-H sales.